UK Pension Transfer to New Zealand - The Definitive Guide

 What happens if I transfer to an overseas scheme that is not a QROPS?

 Generally, if you transfer to an overseas pension that it not a QROPS, the transfer will be seen as an 'unauthorised payment' which can incur a tax charge of up to 55%, in addition to other potential penalties.
-Never move your pension fund without full consideration - many scams exist in the UK and people have lost their pension balances and found themselves with tax bills to pay for the unauthorised payment they initially made.
+Never move your pension fund without full consideration - many scams exist in the UK and people have lost their pension balances and found themselves with tax bills to pay for the unauthorised payment they initially received.
 Pension schemes and insurance companies will undertake due diligence to try and eradicate this risk, but scammers can be very clever with documentation and when answering questions

 There are many options when it comes to recognised overseas pension schemes.
 Generally, the best approach to find the most suitable is to consider the following:

-Step 3: Understand what happens to your money when it arrives-If the QROPS only offers $ denominated investments then your money will be converted on the day it arrives.
+Step 3: Understand what happens to your money when it arrives- If the QROPS only offers $ denominated investments then your money will be converted on the day it arrives.
 Meaning it’s a single transaction that in hindsight could turn out to be good, bad or just indifferent.
 If the scheme offers both £ Sterling and $ denominated investments it will be up to you decide which currency you invest in.
 If you are using a financial adviser they will be able to provide advice on this matter, but bear in mind the £Sterling and $ cross is one of Sterling’s most volatile pairings

 Step 4: Understand the fees - all QROPS funds charge management fees, usually in a dollar amount and/or a percentage of your investment’s value.
 Either way, the lower the fees, the better off you’ll be in retirement (if returns are equal among providers).

 Step 5: Evaluate the Performance - you can only compare funds in the same categories; for example, it’s pointless to compare the performance of a growth fund with a conservative fund – they invest in entirely different things.
 To get an idea of the best-performing funds, shortlist some funds and ask for the most recent financial results (or look online).
 But extreme care needs to be taken, there may be reasons why one fund has outperformed another, perhaps the fund took an aggressive stance with its allocation to growth investments that paid off over the period.
-Regardless past performance is no guarantee of future performance of the value of units in an investment fund can fall as well as rise and isn’t guaranteed.
+Regardless past performance is no guarantee of future performance and the value of units in an investment fund can fall as well as rise and isn’t guaranteed.
 This is where a financial adviser can add real value

-Step 3: Understand what happens to your money when it arrives-If the QROPS only offers $ denominated investments then your money will be converted on the day it arrives.
+Step 3: Understand what happens to your money when it arrives- If the QROPS only offers $ denominated investments then your money will be converted on the day it arrives.
 Meaning it’s a single transaction that in hindsight could turn out to be good, bad or just indifferent.
 If the scheme offers both £ Sterling and $ denominated investments it will be up to you decide which currency you invest in.
 If you are using a financial adviser they will be able to provide advice on this matter, but bear in mind the £Sterling and $ cross is one of Sterling’s most volatile pairings

 Step 4: Understand the fees - all QROPS funds charge management fees, usually in a dollar amount and/or a percentage of your investment’s value.
 Either way, the lower the fees, the better off you’ll be in retirement (if returns are equal among providers).

 Step 5: Evaluate the Performance - you can only compare funds in the same categories; for example, it’s pointless to compare the performance of a growth fund with a conservative fund – they invest in entirely different things.
 To get an idea of the best-performing funds, shortlist some funds and ask for the most recent financial results (or look online).
 But extreme care needs to be taken, there may be reasons why one fund has outperformed another, perhaps the fund took an aggressive stance with its allocation to growth investments that paid off over the period.
-Regardless past performance is no guarantee of future performance of the value of units in an investment fund can fall as well as rise and isn’t guaranteed.
+Regardless past performance is no guarantee of future performance and the value of units in an investment fund can fall as well as rise and isn’t guaranteed.
 This is where a financial adviser can add real value

 - If it isn’t right to transfer the benefits this year, that shouldn’t be the end of the issue, it is worthwhile reconsidering every year because individual circumstances change